dzeke/ColoradoRiverCoding/MeadInflowSimulations/README.md

 1. **MeadDroughtContingencyPlan.xlsx** - Spreadsheet with Mead and Powell reservoir storage-area-elevation data from CRSS and drought contingency plan schedule (cutbacks vs. Lake Mead elevation)
 1. **MeadSteadyInflowSimulation.R** - R version of **MeadSteadyInflowSimulation.Rmd**.
 There are some differences.
 There is also some experimental code at the end.
 The file generates **Fig0-9.jpg**
 1. **MeadSteadyInflowSimulation.Rmd** - R markdown file with script to generate **MeadSteadyInflowSimulation.pdf**. **See directions to run this file!**
+1. **ShareOfInflow-LB-MX.xlsx** - Excel file calculates shares of inflow for Lower Basin parties and Mexico.
+Used in Appendix A of paper.